kyleservicetech/BattIR-meter/README.md

 A precision 0.2% Voltage reference, part U2 has been added to improve basic DC voltage accuracy to around 0.5%, compared to the original BattIR meters that used the 5 Volt regulator for the voltage reference.
-The original meters had around plus/minus 2.5% basic voltage accuracy due to the 5 VDC supply.
+The original meters as covered in www.rcgroups.com had around plus/minus 2.5% basic voltage accuracy due to using the 5 VDC supply as a voltage reference.

 In addition, each cell voltage is read 10 times, and an average is taken of those voltage readings.
 This eliminates voltage "jitter" on the last digit of